LowLevelTeam/libcoil-dev/README.md

 ## Features

 - **COIL File Format**: API for reading and writing the COIL intermediate representation format
-- **Native Code Support**: Ability to embed native machine code with architecture metadata
+- **Target Metadata System**: Ability to associate target architecture metadata with sections for optimal code generation
 - **Cross-Platform Targeting**: Support for multiple processing units and architectures
 - **Instruction Set**: Complete API for COIL instruction encoding and decoding
 - **Memory Management**: Optimized memory handling for sections and objects